sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 Let's build an example based on the previous QuickStart, Embedding 4: Application Row Level Security.
 It is ok to build your own if you are familiar with Sigma.

-Download the sample Embed API file called [sigma_secure_embed.zip.](https://sigma-quickstarts-main.s3.us-west-1.amazonaws.com/embedding_2/sigma_secure_embed.zip)
+Click to download the sample Embed API file called [sigma_secure_embed.zip](https://sigma-quickstarts-main.s3.us-west-1.amazonaws.com/embedding_2/sigma_secure_embed.zip)

 Unzip the file and use Terminal to launch the Node web server.